 The District utilizes the Market approach as a valuation technique in the application of GASB Statement No. 72 for its investment portfolio.
 This method uses prices and other relevant information generated by market transactions involving identical or comparable assets or group of assets.
+The investments in LAIF and CalTrust are not subject to fair value hierarchy.

-Notes to the Basic Financial Statements Fiscal Years Ended June 30, 2020 and June 30, 2019
+Notes to the Basic Financial Statements Fiscal Years Ended June 30, 2021 and June 30, 2020